-Throughout history the fence has become increasingly prominent; traditionally fences were built from stones in the form of dry stone walls.
+Throughout history of animal and land management the fence has become increasingly prominent; traditionally fences were built from stones in the form of dry stone walls.
 These walls are durable and very strong, so it is difficult for animals to escape as long as they are built tall enough.
 However they are usually permanent and tend to take a long time to build, they serve a purpose but are not always feasible for all fencing needs.

 Barbed wire has become a popular option over the past two hundred years; it is usually used by farmers to prevent cattle from reaching over a fence or to stop sheep from escaping underneath a fence as the barbs are sharp they deter the animal.
-It is advised that barbed wire is not used when building a fence for horses however, as there is very high risk of injury occurring because horse are fast moving animals with thinner skin.
+It is advised that barbed wire is not used when building a fence for horses however, as there is very high risk of injury occurring because horses are fast moving animals with thinner skin.

-Electric fencing is also very durable as it does not have to withstand the pressures put on it by animals, other fences do endure pressure as animals typically rub against them; they are unlikely to stay close to an electric fence upon feeling the electric shock.
+Electric fencing is also very durable as it does not have to withstand the pressures put on it by animals, other fences do endure pressure as animals typically rub against them; they are unlikely to stay close to an electrified fence upon feeling the electric shock.
 Moreover, animals rubbing against fences can also cause them to become slack over time, meaning that they require additional maintenance.